escaroda/goya1746/README.md

 - a **plastic** DC input jack wired for center negative.

 This pedal provides two output options: Guitar Out and Power Out.
 In most cases, you won’t need to wire both.
 If the pedal is used at the end of a signal chain (similar to a real amplifier), Power Out is the preferred choice.
 Power Out is a low-impedance, line-level signal, so it can be safely connected to standard line inputs, such as those on audio interface.
 Guitar Out is a traditional high-impedance output suitable for connecting to other pedals or amp inputs.

+*For ICs and other essential components, use reputable suppliers only.
+Avoid sources like eBay or AliExpress, as counterfeit or unreliable parts are widespread on those platforms and may cause malfunction or failure.*

 |Reference          |Value           |Qty|Notes                                           |